-This unique program provides students with the tools necessary to become a successful well-rounded and competent instructor.
+With a unique focus on the use of technology in the classroom, this program provides students with the tools necessary to become successful, well-rounded and competent instructors.
 The Master of Arts in Teaching with an emphasis in Secondary Education and combined Single Subject Credential program utilizes Common Core and other California state content standards to ensure graduates have the abilities to design engaging lessons, create differentiating instruction, manage a classroom and deploy educational assessments.

 Students become qualified to teach a single subject in the secondary school level while coming to appreciate and understand the highly influential role of the teacher in the lives of students.
 The secondary education program includes the required coursework for a 2042 Single Subject credential, preparing students to teach a specific content area in a California K-12 classroom.
 It is typically sought with the objective to teach at a middle school or high school level.
 Students also have the option of completing the teaching credential as a stand-alone program at Brandman.
 In addition to Secondary Education with Single Subject Credential alternative emphasis areas available for the degree program include:

 Applicants must complete the formal application process and all required documents, which include:

 Applicants seeking one or more of these teaching credential must make formal application to the teacher credential program before beginning any coursework other than prerequisites.

 Applicants must possess a grade point average (GPA) of 3.0 in the last 30 graded semester credits (45 quarter credits) completed in either a baccalaureate or post baccalaureate program, including credits earned toward a credential.

 Applicants electing to use Option Two must possess a GPA between 2.75 and 2.99 in the last 30 graded semester credits (45 quarter credits) in either a baccalaureate or post baccalaureate program, including credits earned toward another credential, to be admitted to the graduate MAT degree program and must have a passing score on one of the examinations noted below: